 Our clinical trials include projects on vascular access, the pathogenesis of hypertension in chronic renal disease, renal epidemiology, and nephropathy susceptibility genes.
 Trainees that participate in patient-oriented research can obtain an MPH degree.

 There are close ties between the Nephrology Division and the world-renowned research on nephrolithiasis conducted in the Charles and Jane Pak Center for Mineral Metabolism and Clinical Research.
 Current research in the Center explores the pathophysiology and molecular genetic basis of absorptive hypercalciuria, uric acid nephrolithiasis, role of estrogen in renal handling of calcium, the dietary influences in renal stone formation, and calcium-oxalate interaction in modulation calcium stone formation.

-Patient-oriented, hypothesis-driven research is conducted at the Clinical and Translational Research Center (formerly known as the General Clinical Research Center).
-The CTRC aims to provide an optimal setting for clinical investigation which leads to an improved understanding of the disease process, allow better methods of diagnosis and treatment, foster interdisciplinary collaboration, and offer training in clinical investigation.
+Patient-oriented, hypothesis-driven research is conducted at the Center for Translational Medicine.
+The CTM aims to provide an optimal setting for clinical investigation which leads to an improved understanding of the disease process, allow better methods of diagnosis and treatment, foster interdisciplinary collaboration, and offer training in clinical investigation.